Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Introduction

-Our theory is close in spirit to that of \cite{whiteout2021}, who developed knockoff$\star$, an oracle statistic for FX knockoffs which provably maximizes power in finite samples.
-Indeed, the oracle masked likelihood ratio statistics are equivalent to knockoff$\star$ when the conditional distribution of $\by \mid \bX$ follows a Gaussian linear model and $\tbX$ are fixed-X knockoffs.
-To our knowledge, the only other work which attempts to prove optimality guarantees for knockoff statistics is \cite{katsevichmx2020}, who showed that using the likelihood as the feature statistic maximizes $\P(W_j > 0)$ against a point alternative.
-We see our work as building on that of \cite{katsevichmx2020}, as MLR statistics also have this property (averaging over the prior), although we go farther and show that MLR statistics maximize the number of discoveries of the overall knockoffs procedure.
-Another key difference is that unmasked likelihood statistics technically violate the pairwise exchangeability condition required of knockoff statistics (see Appendix \ref{appendix::unmasked_lr}), whereas working with the masked likelihood guarantees FDR control.
-Lastly, we note that the oracle procedures derived in \cite{whiteout2021} and \cite{katsevichmx2020} cannot be used in practice since they depend on unknown parameters---to our knowledge, MLR statistics are the first usable knockoff statistics with explicit (if asymptotic) optimality guarantees on their power.
+Our theory builds on \cite{whiteout2021}, who developed knockoff$\star$, a provably optimal oracle statistic for FX knockoffs---in fact, oracle MLR statistics are equivalent to knockoff$\star$ for FX knockoffs.
+Our work also builds on \cite{katsevichmx2020}, who showed that \textit{unmasked} likelihood statistics maximize $P\opt(W_j > 0)$.
+MLR statistics also have this property, although we show the stronger result that MLR statistics maximize the expected number of overall discoveries.
+Another key difference is that unmasked likelihood statistics are not jointly valid knockoff statistics (see Appendix \ref{appendix::unmasked_lr}).
+Thus, unmasked likelihood statistics do not yield provable FDR control, whereas MLR statistics do.
+Lastly, we note that the oracle procedures derived in these two works cannot be used in practice since they depend on unknown parameters.
+To our knowledge, MLR statistics are the first usable knockoff statistics with explicit optimality guarantees.